Customer-Focused Business Operations

 Key points of R&I’s evaluation of the Bank of Yokohama (excerpts from the evaluation report)

-1. Formulation and publication of policies etc. related to customer-oriented business operations
+1. Formulation and publication of policies, etc. related to customer-focused business operations

 2. Pursuit of customers’ best interests